 We also thank the Hillside Group, our umbrella “chartering” organization for sending its representatives to give us an outside perspective on how we were doing things, in spite of the fact that we kidnapped just about everyone they sent.

-We very much appreciate those of the group who, with their selfless and often anonymous gifts, made it possible for many of the rest of team to attend the annual event.
+We very much appreciate those of the group who, with their selfless and often anonymous gifts, made it possible for many of the rest of the team to attend the annual event.
 You know who you are.

 A special thanks to Jens Østergaard, the Lord of Stora Nyteboda, to the management and staff of Helenekilde Badhotel in Tisvildeleje, Denmark, of the Odawara Resort in Odawara, Japan, and of Quinta da Pacheca in Régua, Portugal, all of whom warmly hosted us for our annual events and intensive editorial sessions.
 They were each homes away from home for our gatherings.
 And thanks to all who helped out at these venues: Christine Hegarty, Espen Suenson, and Mette Jaquet.